Duncan Village: Duncan Village during apartheid

 Riotous Assemblies and Suppression of Communism Acts.
 The ANC Youth League President, Skei Gwentshe, himself restricted, obtained permission from the chief magistrate and the district commandant for a prayer meeting to protest the bannings.

 Police were monitoring the meeting.
 As soon as the meeting ended, the police dispersed the crowd, the crowd retaliated.
 A battle between the residents and the police ensued.
 A white insurance salesman, Barend Vorster and an Irish nun, Elsie Quinlan, were killed in the unrest.
-Quinlan (also known as Sister Aidan) was a medical doctor who had set up the St Peter Claver mission hospital in East London, was stoned to death and burnt beyond recognition.
+Quinlan (also known as Sister Aidan) a medical doctor who had set up the St Peter Claver mission hospital in East London, was stoned to death and burnt beyond recognition.
 According to newspaper reports, there nine people died, including seven black Africans from Duncan Village, and 27 reported injured.
 However, Ntsebeza 1993 records a certain D. Card, stating about 200 people were shot by the police.
 In his words, Card said: "Newspapers carried out that only nine people were shot, but from the removal of bodies we established that there were round about 200 people shot."
 No police were injured during the riots.
 Within 10 days, 150 Africans were arrested for pass offences.
 Fifteen were charged with the murder of Dr Quinlan, five convicted of murder and two hanged.